rapidpro/rapidpro/_docs/components.md

 Mage is also responsible for maintaining long running connections for some of our channels like Twitter.
 It maintains a connection to Twitter for each handle to trap and handle new direct messages in real time.

-Currently though Mage is currently able to process incoming messages for Twilio, Vumi and Kannel, no existing installation yet uses it for that purpose.
-(Django has proven to be fast enough)

 If you do not plan to support Twitter channels, Mage can be left out of hosting installations without any effect given low enough volume.